jle1001/AI-Music/README.md

 AI-Music is an application that predicts music genres from audio files.
 The application includes a user-friendly interface that enables the users to upload files and visualizate the predicted genres with the main features of the song.

+## External files

+Dataset and metadata used to train the model is availiable in this repository: <a href="https://github.com/mdeff/fma">FMA: A Dataset For Music Analysis</a>

+The latest version of the application has been trained using:
+1. **`fma_small.zip`**: audio tracks used to train the model.
+2. **`fma_metadata.zip`**: audio tracks information to obtain the genres asociated with the audio files.

+## Information about training process
+To begin with the training process the first step is process the data and extract features using /app/src/extract_features.py script.

+Later, to train the model it is neccesary to download and extract a dataset from <a href="https://github.com/mdeff/fma">FMA: A Dataset For Music Analysis</a> in /data/raw/<dataset information>

+It can be used fma_small.zip, fma_medium.zip, fma_large.zip or fma_full.zip.
+The latest version of the application has been trained using **`fma_small.zip`**.

 ## Usage

 AI-Music project can be used <a href="https://jle1001.pythonanywhere.com/">online</a> or locally.
 For local use, follow the next steps: